A General Framework for Bandit Problems Beyond Cumulative Objectives: Main Results

-where we note that this definition is normalized with respect to the horizon $T$, thus transforming familiar regret bounds such as $\mathcal{O}(\log T)$ into $\mathcal{O}(\frac{\log T}{T})$.
-The goal of this work is to provide a generic analysis of this regret, similar to that of the classic bandit setting.
-However, unlike the latter, the oracle policy $\optPolicyT$ here need not choose a single arm.
+\noi In what follows, we introduce the technical details required to make this statement rigorous.
+This culminates in \cref{sec:regretBound}, where \cref{thm:regretBound} gives the desired statement, and where we also explain how the standard bandit setting fits into our framework.
+Unlike the classical bandit setting, the oracle policy $\optPolicyT$, defined in \cref{eq:oracleDef}, need not choose a single arm.
 Since the typical learning algorithms are structured to emulate the oracle rule, we need to first understand the structure of the oracle policy before we can analyze $\regret$.